 It also limits men’s range of doing gender in relationships.
 Wouldn’t it be nice if Peeta and Gale never felt the pressure to be something they are not?
 Imagine how Peeta’s and Gale’s masculinities would have to be reconfigured to accommodate and accept each other?

 Elisabeth Sheff, in her groundbreaking research on polyamorous people, found that both women and men in polyamorous relationships say that the men have to rethink their masculinities to be less possessive, women have room to be more assertive about their needs and desires, and men are more accommodating.

 What this suggests is that monogamy doesn’t just limit WHO you can do; it also limits WHAT you can do in terms of gender.
 Might I suggest that Katniss is such a well-rounded woman character precisely because she is polyamorous?
 She’s not just the phallic girl with the gun… or bow in this case… or the damsel in distress.
 She’s strong, vulnerable, capable, nurturing, and loyal, and we get to see all of it because she does gender differently with her boyfriends.
 And therein, I believe, is one way that polyamory has a queer and feminist potential.
 It can open up the field of doing gender within the context of relationships.

 I don’t know how her story ends, but I for one, am hoping that, if there is a happily-ever-after for Katniss, it’s not because girl gets boy; its because girl gets both boys.

 Mimi Schippers, PhD is an Associate Professor of Sociology at Tulane University.
-She is working on a book on the radical gender potential of polyamory.
-Her first book was Rockin’ Out of the Box: Gender Maneuvering in Alternative Hard Rock.
+Her new book on the radical potential of non-monogamy is called Beyond Monogamy: Polyamory and the Future of Polyqueer Sexualities.
 You can follow her at Marx in Drag.